MOURC Proceedings Archive - Gulls, Terns Accepted

 93:472020-11-222020-11-23Specialized Environmental Technologies Inc.; Empire Dump and 140th St. MarshDakota(record #2020-071, vote 2-5).
 Photographed.
 Opinions of independent gull experts were considered by MOURC.
 The Committee voted (5-2) to Accept the observation as an unknown hybrid gull.
 Among the many hybrid possibilities, both Western/ Glaucous-winged and Herring/Glaucouswinged were specifically considered but were unanimously (vote 0-7 for each specifically considered hybrid).
 Not Accepted

 Five records: one spring, two fall-winter, and two winter.
-Recorded in two (2009, 2011) of the last ten years.
+Last recorded 2011.

 Notes: